danoNullops/music-metadata/README.md

 ### `yarn test`

-Tests are currently not implemented.
-Will be added soon.\
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.